Region Targets

 The orientation of all segments in a Region Target is represented with respect to its Reference Position , specified as a single RA/Dec point.
 Reference Position is required and may be entered manually or automatically.

-To add the Reference Position automatically, click the Set Reference Position button.
+To add the Reference Position automatically, click the Set Reference Position button below the list of coordinates.
 APT calculates the Reference Position as the center of all the Region Coordinates.

 Right ascension ( RA ) and declination ( Dec ) must be entered as ICRS coordinates (International Celestial Reference System).